urischeiner/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/which-build-infrastructure-is-right-for-me.md

 ## Self-hosted options

-Self-hosted build infrastructure options include local machines, Kubernetes clusters, and VMs from Cloud providers, such as AWS.
+Self-hosted build infrastructure options include local machines, Kubernetes clusters, and VMs from cloud providers, such as AWS.

 ```mdx-code-block
 import Tabs from '@theme/Tabs';